LeoEurope/openzfs-docs/docs/Project and Community/FAQ.rst

 -  8GB+ of memory for the best performance.
 It's perfectly possible to run with 2GB or less (and people do), but you'll need more if using deduplication.
+-  For ZFS native encryption a CPU with AES-NI is recommended.
+Better performance is achieved with a CPU that supports the MOVBE instruction, for AMD that is  the Excavator family and newer, for Intel that is the Haswell family and newer.

 Do I have to use ECC memory for ZFS?
 ------------------------------------